 If your marketing activities involve processing personal data on individuals – for example, storing their details on a marketing database – you must also comply with data protection rules.

 The Consumer Rights Act 2015 brings in new rights for consumers.
 For goods ordered at home (eg online, via a catalogue or direct selling), if they are faulty you must give a full refund up 30 days after the item was purchased.
-If goods prove faulty up to 6 months after purchase and they can't be repaired or replaced, consumers are also now entitled to received a full refund in most cases.
+If goods prove faulty up to six months after purchase and they can't be repaired or replaced, consumers are also now entitled to received a full refund in most cases.
 Consumers are not entitled to demand a refund or replacement just because they change their mind.

 If you sell digital content (eg music, games, ebooks, software), be aware that consumers can now claim repair or replacement if the content they have downloaded is faulty.
 Consumers also have a 14 day right to change their mind and get a full refund unless they have already started to download the content.